Phonics and Learning

 Children are taught to read through structured and systematic daily phonics teaching.
 We have guided reading groups where children start by practising early sounding out and key word recognition skills and develop an understanding of different text types and comprehension skills.
 These groups are organised according to individual ability and reading confidence, and they supplement shared reading sessions.
 The books are organised and progress according to National Curriculum reading levels and include a broad and balanced range of text types.
 This practice carries on throughout Key Stage 2.

-In Key Stage 1, home reading involves children progressing through a range of books (directly linked to the Little Wandle phonics scheme through Big Cat Collins) that match the progression of phonic skills and ability.
+In Key Stage 1, home reading involves children progressing through a range of books (directly linked to the Red Rose Phonics scheme through Big Cat Collins) that match the progression of phonic skills and ability.
 Children practise key and tricky word sets by flashcards that they take home to practise.
 In Key Stage 2 children continue to progress through the levelled books matched to their individual reading ability.
 All children have access to a class or school library of books that they can borrow as part of their reading practise at home and in school.

 Useful websites for Parents and Children